 - If the Multi-Currency feature within the accounting software has been set up properly, the difference between the bill's indicative exchange rate and the payments actual exchange rate will show in the unrealized Gains and Losses report.

-- To ensure Multi-Currency is set up properly in the accounting software, reach out to the Accounting software support team
+- To ensure Multi-Currency is set up properly in the accounting software, reach out to your Accounting software support team

 QuickBooks for Windows